expressjs/expressjs.com/4x/en/api/req-hostname.md

-Returns the hostname from the "Host" header field.
+The `req.hostname` property contains the hostname from the  "Host" HTTP header.

 ```js
 // Host: "example.com:3000"